Harbormaster Platform is accessible in one of two ways:

 - Run Via Docker Compose

-- Run with data storage to a local volume
+- Run Docker with persistent storage and access to a MYSQL instance

 docker run -it -d -p 8080:8080

 When assigning the DATABASE_URL, it is only necessary to assign the IP address of a MySQL instance.
 The default port of 3306 is assumed.

 The application should be running and accessible on the exposed port.
 For example:

 where xxx.xxx.xxx.xxx is the IP address to the host server of the application.

 HARBORMASTER_LICENSE - Harbormaster will not run if the harbormaster.license is not discovered or if discovered it has expired.

 DATABASE_URL - URL where the MySQL instance is located.
 Likely of the form xxx.xxx.xxx:3306

 `/user/harbormaster-data` - Optional location on the hosting server where application data will be written to.